codepress/admin-columns/readme.txt

 * Usernames
 * Checkmark Image ( for true or false values )

-= Sortable Custom Columns for all Screens =
+= Sortable & Filterable Columns for all Screens =

-All of the new columns will have support for sorting with the <a href="http://www.codepresshq.com/wordpress-plugins/admin-columns/pro-add-on/">Pro add-on</a>.
+All of the new columns will have support for sorting and filtering with <a href="http://www.admincolumns.com">Admin Columns Pro</a>.

 By default WordPress let's you only sort by Title, Date, Comments and Author.
 This will make you be able to <strong>sort by ALL columns of ANY type</strong>. (columns that are added by other plugins are not supported)